DMM TOC > 300 Commercial Flats|

 3.2.2 Exceptions to Markings

 a.
 Automation Flats.
 First-Class Mail and Standard Mail flats do not require an “AUTO” marking.
 First-Class Mail flats not marked “AUTO” must bear both the “Presorted” or “PRSRT” and “First-Class” markings.
 Standard Mail flats not marked “AUTO” must bear the appropriate basic marking in 3.2.1a.

 c.
 MLOCR Prepared Automation Mailings.
 The basic marking must appear in the postage area on each piece.
-The other “AUTO” marking must be replaced by the appropriate identifier/price code marking described in 705.5.3.2, on those pieces that have the marking applied by an MLOCR.
-This seven-character marking provides a description of the Product Month Designator, NCOALinkMPE system identifier, postage payment method, and the price of affixed postage or other postage information for permit imprint mail.
+The other “AUTO” marking must be replaced by the appropriate identifier/price code marking described in 705.5.3.2, Price and Postage Marking, on those pieces that have the marking applied by an MLOCR.
+This seven-character marking provides a description of the Product Month Designator, MASS/FASTforward System Identifier, postage payment method, and the price of postage affixed for metered and precanceled stamp mail or other postage information for permit imprint mail.

 3.3.1 Basic Markings

 The basic required Package Services subclass marking—“Bound Printed Matter” or “BPM,” “Media Mail,” or “Library Mail”—must be printed on each piece claimed at the respective price.
 The basic required marking must be placed in the postage area (i.e., printed or produced as part of, or directly below or to the left of, the permit imprint indicia or meter stamp or impression).
-Optionally, the basic required marking may be printed on the shipping address label as service indicators composed of a service icon and service banner (see Exhibit 3.3.1):
+Optionally, the basic required marking may be printed on the shipping address label as service indicators composed of a service icon and service banner (see Exhibit 3.3.1, Package Services Indicator Examples):

 a.
 The service icon that will identify all Package Services subclasses will be a 1-inch solid black square.
 If the service icon is used, it must appear in the upper left corner of the shipping label.